 Before taking her post at OCR, Samuels served as the acting Attorney General for the Civil Rights Division at the U.S. Department of Justice (DOJ).
 Before that, she worked at the National Women’s Law Center in Washington, D.C. as the vice president for Education and Employment.
 While there, she advocated for Title VII and Title IX enforcement, among other initiatives that would protect from discrimination based on race, disability, gender, or religion.

 One of the first announcements that followed Samuels’ appointment was the implementation of a new wave of Phase Two OCR audits that have been active since January 2016.
 In these Phase Two audits, OCR has set about a series of random audits of Covered Entities (CEs)–any doctor, health insurer, or health care clearinghouse–to assess the status of their compliance with federal HIPAA regulation.

 In the event that a CE fails their audit, OCR can then begin an audit of that CE’s Business Associates (BAs).
-A BA is any outside firm that a CE hires to work with PHI–that can include shredding companies, storage facilities, or any company that is paid to handle PHI in any way.
-These new Phase Two audits can potentially spell disaster for any number of health care professionals and their associates who aren’t up to date with their compliance, an unprecedented measure in the history of federal HIPAA enforcement.
+ABA is an outside firm that a CE hires to work with PHI–that can include shredding companies, storage facilities, or any company that is paid to handle PHI in any way.
+These new phases Two audits can potentially spell disaster for any number of healthcare professionals and their associates who aren’t up to date with their compliance, an unprecedented measure in the history of federal HIPAA enforcement.

 How to Stay Protected

 Samuels is taking HIPAA enforcement to new heights, and with this growing climate of enforcement and risk, it’s more important to stay compliant now than ever before.